-You need some inspiration?
+Need some inspiration?
 Check out these five budget-friendly ideas to beautify your backyard:

-- Upcycle Old Tires
+Upcycle Old Tires

 Every tire store has the same problem; they need to get rid of their old tires.
 Old tires are bulky, heavy, and challenging to get rid of.
 Many waste haulers won’t even accept used tires.
-Fortunately, you can give them a useful second life in your backyard.
+Fortunately, you can give them a useful second life in your yard.
 There are many ways to use old tires in your backyard, such as making decorative planters, making a climbing structure, or even as a patio ottoman.
 The best part is that you can probably get used tires for little or no money.

-- Add Some Outdoor Lights
+Add Some Outdoor Lights

 Not long ago, if you wanted to add outdoor lights to your yard, you would have to hire a contractor and run electricity.
 Today, you can find inexpensive, solar-powered lights in various styles at every home center, hardware store, and big-box retailer.

-- Grow Useful Plants
+Grow Useful Plants

 The right plants can turn your backyard into a beautiful, functional space where you’ll love to spend time.
 You can grow your own vegetables to fill your summer dinner table or herbs that naturally repel bugs and other pests.
-To ensure your fall plants thrive, get the best topsoil around right here at Keleny Top Soil.
+To ensure your plants thrive, get the best topsoil around right here at Keleny Top Soil.

-- Install a Custom Outdoor Fire Pit
+Install a Custom Outdoor Fire Pit

 There’s just something about a fire that brings people together.
 On summer nights, you’ll love roasting marshmallows from s’mores with the kids.
 When the temperatures get chilly, staying warm around the fire is an unforgettable experience.
 A backyard fire pit is an investment that will pay dividends for years to come.
-The best part is, you can build a custom, outdoor fire pit for a little to no money.
+The best part is you can build a custom, outdoor fire pit for a little to no money.
 A fire pit is little more than a ring of rocks or bricks with a sand layer in the center.
 Even if you don’t have the raw materials already, they are inexpensive and easy to find.

-- Take It Vertical
+Take it Vertical

 For people with small backyards, finding enough space to do everything they want to do the yard is a challenge.
 Vertical gardening is an innovative, space-saving alternative to the traditional garden.
 It’s easy to make a productive, vertical garden on a budget.
 Using recycled materials like leftover scraps of PVC pipe and plastic bottles can get you started quickly, with minimal investment.